 - days of grazing and estimated animal performance or custom pasture rental income

-- market cost and estimated yield if haying and selling forage as cash crop
+- market cost and estimated yield if making baleage or dry hay and selling forage as a cash crop

 Maintenance of Forage Stand

 After successfully seeding and establishing the new forage stand, consider the following best management practices to ensure ongoing success and production of the new stand.
-In addition to designing a grazing management strategy that best utilizes the new stand, consider weed control and nutritional requirements to maximize your investment.
+Whether focusing on stored feed such as silage, baleage or dry hay or on grazing, consider weed control and maintaining soil nutrient requirements to maximize your investment.
+For graziers, make sure to update or design a grazing management strategy that best utilizes the new stand.

 Be alert to any insect or disease pressure that might compromise establishment and stand longevity.
 Grasshoppers can be problematic in dry areas of the Prairies, while the Maritimes may have European Skipper infestations on timothy, perennial ryegrass and meadow fescue.
 Armyworms and potato leafhoppers are often seen affecting forages in Ontario and Quebec.